-New Jerry’s Snow Cones opens
+New Jerry’s Sno Cones opens

 The new location also features an indoor eating area, two garage doors that open as the temperatures cool, an outdoor patio and all of Jerry’s popular treats.

-Rash-nia Wright, a New Orleans native, said she’s happy to have Jerry’s Snow Cones closer to home to get what she calls ‘Snowballs.’
+Rash-nia Wright, a New Orleans native, said she’s happy to have Jerry’s Sno Cones closer to home to get what she calls ‘Snowballs.’

 “A lot of the flavors are similar to the flavors down in New Orleans so that’s why I love it,” Wright said.